Table of Contents

 Make no mistake—this tiny, harmless-looking thing can turn into a furball from hell if not properly trained.
 Sure, this cross is minuscule and unlikely to cause any real damage, but you’ll see them trying incredibly hard.
 They’ll yap and nip and chew on your shoes, trying to assert dominance.
 They’ll pick fights with other dogs in the park.
 They’ll sit in your spot, just to show you they can.

 To avoid this type of behavior, you’ll need to train and socialize them early.
 Mauxies tend to get a bit willful and have a short attention span, but it’s nothing a bit of positive reinforcement can’t fix.
+Use treats, gifts, praise, anything you can think of your dog likes.
 In essence, your pooch wants to please you, so you just need to find a way to encourage them a bit.
 Start early, and don’t lose your patience with them.
-It might be a bit challenging at first, so don’t hesitate to get professional help if it seems like you’re losing your mind—just don’t give up.
+It might be a bit challenging at first, so don’t hesitate to get professional help if it seems like you’re losing your mind—just don’t give up and avoid making typical mistakes in dog training.

 Are Mauxies Good Family Pets?